risalgue/IHelpySwift/README.md

 add Delegate in current ViewController:
 HelpDelegate

-Change color for label Help description:
+//Change color for label Help description:

 HelpViewContainer.helpTextColor = .red

 HelpViewContainer.helpBackgroundColor = .black

-for call HelpView for first Time in viewWillAppear:
+//for call HelpView for first Time in viewWillAppear:

 override func viewDidAppear(_ animated: Bool) {
   if UserDefaults.standard.value(forKey: "helpInHome") == nil { //helpInHome is a var for identifier if a helpView was showed in this ViewController